This easy Slow Cooker Salsa Verde Beef is the perfect filling for tacos, burritos, and rice bowls and is perfect for meal prep.

 - Quesadillas: Turn this into a delicious quesadilla by adding shredded cheese and pinto beans.
 Then serve it with sliced avocado or guacamole.

-- Steak and eggs: Make a Mexican version of steak and eggs by serving this alongside some fried or scrambled eggs for breakfasts.
+- Steak and eggs: Make a Mexican version of steak and eggs by serving this alongside some fried or scrambled eggs for breakfast.
 Serve it with tortillas on the side for some yummy breakfast tacos.

 - Stuffed peppers: Toss the leftover beef with cooked rice and a can of diced tomatoes.
-Stuff it into bell peppers and top with shredded cheese for some tasty stuffed peppers.
+Stuff it into bell peppers and top it with shredded cheese for some tasty stuffed peppers.
 It's also great stuffed into zucchini boats.